SAP

 How do we drive adoption and streamline communications?

-When I returned to the team full-time, I partnered with a senior design systems designer to define the next phase of the system: a central resource hub, governance model, structured release cadence, and dedicated communication channels.
+When I returned to the team full-time in July 2025, I partnered with a senior designer to define the next phase of the system: a central resource hub, governance model, structured release cadence, and dedicated communication channels.

 We presented the strategy to the Head of Design and rolled it out across the organization in Q4 2025.